SuperNETorg/dockerfiles/README.md

 This repository contains files to setup `Jenkins Master/Slave` using `docker` on a given node/server Please refer to documentation in respective directory to setup Jenkins Master/Slave.

+To install NGINX and Letsencrypt follow the documentation given in `NginxSetup` directory

 ### Docker Installation
 To install docker simply run below command in terminal